AccioWorkAI/cocreate-pitch-2026/application-form.latest.md

 - Type: textarea
 - Required: yes
 - Notes:
-  - Friendly reminder: leverage AccioWorks to research and refine your answer.
+  - Friendly reminder: leverage Accio Work to research and refine your answer.
 - Suggested answer structure:
   - What is the product (or planned product) and the market problem it solves?
   - Who is your target buyer?